WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 energy_consumption = energy_consumption.iloc[1: , :]
 energy_consumption = energy_consumption.melt(id_vars=['Country'], var_name= 'Year', value_name='energy_consumption')
 ```
-Finally, I inserted NAs into cells that had "---" in them (the EIA's placeholder symbol) and dropped the NAs.
-I also stripped the unneccesary spaces on the countries in the Country field:
+Finally, I inserted NAs into cells that had `--` in them (the EIA's placeholder symbol) and dropped the NAs.
+I also stripped the unnecessary spaces on the countries in the Country field:
 ```python
 energy_consumption.replace(to_replace='--',value=np.nan, inplace=True)
 energy_consumption.dropna(inplace=True)
 energy_consumption['Country'] = [item.strip() for item in energy_consumption['Country']]
 ```

-## Merging the tables
+### Merging the tables
 I couldn't find a way to merge multiple Pandas dataframes together at once, so I merged each of the World Bank dataframes one at a time:
 ```python
 merged_df = pd.merge(railcargo, percent_urban, on = ['economy', 'time'])